jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 The `contact-jquerymobile` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 7 in Red Hat JBoss Enterprise Application Platform.
-This project is setup to allow you to create a basic Java EE 7 application using HTML5, jQuery Mobile, JAX-RS, CDI, EJB, JPA and Bean Validation 1.0.
+This project is setup to allow you to create a basic Java EE 7 application using HTML5, jQuery Mobile, JAX-RS, CDI, EJB, JPA, and Bean Validation.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with with the